 Political baby talk

-IT BECAME A high-profile debate over open carry.
+It became a high-profile debate over open carry.

-But unlike the matter of openly flashing lethal weaponry while strolling through town, which people in some states regard as much ado about not much at all, this open carry debate played out at a high level.
+But unlike the matter of openly flashing lethal weaponry while strolling through town, which people in some states regard as much ado about not much at all, this open carry debate got played out at a high level.